Click questions to reveal the answer.

 - Balanced Payment Plan — This plan is offered to residential members and allows them to pay the same amount each month.
 The member must have lived at their present address for the past 12 months.
 The member will arrange with the co-op to pay the same dollar amount each month based on previous power use.
 This plan can be used along with the Automatic Payment Plan, making it easy for members to pay their bills.

 - Pre-paid Metering Plan — Pre-Paid Metering offers the members an alternative to a normal monthly billing statement.
-While there is no deposit required, members must establish a pre-paid metering account with a credit of $50.
+While a credit reference and deposit are not required, members must establish a pre-paid metering account with an initial credit of $50.
 Instead of receiving a paper bill each month, member energy usage is calculated and billed daily against a self-managed credit balance on their account.
-When the credit balance runs out, the power is disconnected.
+When the credit balance runs out, the meter automatically disconnects power.
+In order to restore the service automatically the member needs to have a $25.00 credit balance on their account.
 However, Pre-Paid Metering accounts will not be charged disconnect or reconnect fees.
 Once a credit balance is restored to a Pre-Paid Metering account, the power will be automatically turned back on within minutes.

 You can call (775) 727-5312 anytime 24 hours a day, 7 days a week.
 We have an after-hours call center that will assist you!